-The Annual and Interim Reports, Key Information Documents and quarterly fact sheets are available to provide shareholders with a clear understanding of the Company's activities and its results.
+The Annual Reports, Key Information Documents and quarterly fact sheets are available to provide shareholders with a clear understanding of the Company's activities and its results.
 This information is supplemented by the daily calculation and publication via a Regulatory Information Service of the net asset value of the Company's Ordinary Shares, Extended Life Shares and New Global Shares.
 All documents issued by the Company can be viewed on the Company's website at www.nbddif.com.

-2018 AGM
+2019 AGM

-The 2018 AGM will be held in Guernsey on 19 June 2018.
-The notice for the AGM sets out the ordinary and special resolutions to be proposed at the meeting.
+The 2019 AGM will be held in Guernsey on 25 June 2019.
+The notice for the AGM will set out the ordinary and special resolutions to be proposed at the meeting.
 Separate resolutions are proposed for each substantive issue.
-Shareholders wishing to lodge questions in advance of the meeting and specifically related to the resolutions proposed are invited to do so by writing to the Company Secretary at the address given on page 98.
+Shareholders wishing to lodge questions in advance of the meeting and specifically related to the resolutions proposed are invited to do so by writing to the Company Secretary at the address given on page 92.

 Voting on all resolutions at the AGM will be on a poll.
 The proxy votes cast, including details of votes withheld are disclosed to those in attendance at the meeting and the results are published on the Company's website and announced via a Regulatory Information Service.
-Where a significant number of votes have been lodged against a proposed resolution (being greater than 20%), the Board intends to identify those shareholders and further understand their views to address the concerns of the Company's shareholders.
-The Board notes that any resolution which receives a high vote against it will be included in the Investment Association's Public Register.
-The Public Register is an aggregated list of publicly available information regarding meetings of companies in the FTSE All-Share who have received significant shareholder opposition to proposed resolutions or have withdrawn a resolution prior to the shareholder vote.
+Where a significant number of votes have been lodged against a proposed resolution (being greater than 20%), in accordance with the AIC Code published in February 2019, the Board intends to identify those shareholders and further understand their views to address the concerns of the Company's shareholders.